BlogSpam-Net/blogspam.js/README.md

 API
 ---

-The service recieves HTTP POST requests, (other HTTP methods return an error), and we assume that each HTTP POST request contains a JSON payload.
+The service receives HTTP POST requests, (other HTTP methods return an error), and we assume that each HTTP POST request contains a JSON payload.
 The payload should be a hash with the following members: